Chaos-cyber223/whale-sentry/README.md

 - Precise block-level transaction ordering (txIndex) is not fully integrated in the MVP
 - Profit attribution for MEV actors is approximated, not exact
+- These limitations are explicitly documented to avoid overconfidence in risk signals produced by the system.

 **Future extensions:**
 - Direct log-level ingestion via `web3.py`